Pantherophis obsoletus: Description

+Western rat snakes typically range 106.7 ‒183 cm.
+(42 ‒ 72 in.) in total length, with a record individual of 218.4 cm.
+(86 in.).

 Juveniles are strongly patterned with brown blotches on a gray background (like miniature fox snakes: P. gloydi, P. ramspotti, and P. vulpinus).
 Darkening occurs rapidly as they grow.
 Adults are glossy black above with white lips, chin, and throat.
 Sometimes, traces of the "obsolete" juvenile pattern are still discernible in the skin between the scales, especially when stretched after a heavy meal.